 Banfield Charitable Trust provides grants to nonprofit organizations and nonprofit hospices to support their efforts to keep pets and people together.

-Pet food distribution program grants and companion horse feeding grants provide financial support to both nonprofit organizations and Meals On Wheels Associations of America (MOWAA) members to fund expenses associated with starting or maintaining a pet food distribution program for clients.
+Pet food distribution program grants and companion horse feeding grants provide financial support to both nonprofit organizations and Meals on Wheels America (MOWA) members to fund expenses associated with starting or maintaining a pet food distribution program for clients.
 Email Darlene Schwartz or call her at 503.922.5801 with questions.
 Grants are reviewed on an ongoing basis.

 Veterinary assistance grants provide financial support to nonprofits to fund veterinary care programs for qualifying pet owners.
 Email Darlene Schwartz or call her at 503.922.5801 with questions.
 Grants are reviewed on an ongoing basis.

 Pet advocacy grants support nonprofit organization programs that are designed to keep pets with their families.
 Email Darlene Schwartz or call her at 503.922.5801 with questions.
 We strongly encourage nonprofits to contact us to discuss eligibility requirements before applying.
 Pet advocacy grant applications are reviewed twice a year.
 The application will be posted when new submissions are being accepted for the next cycle.

 Pet Peace of Mind® grants provide funding, program materials and training for non-profit hospices interested in providing pet food, veterinary care and grooming services to support patients and their pets.
 The program uses new and existing hospice volunteers to provide these services as well as in-home pet care services for patients with pets.
 Please review our Pet Peace of Mind Frequently Asked Questions.
 Grants are reviewed on an ongoing basis.

 Grant Eligibility Requirements